 A multi-faceted leader with a gift for solving highly complex problems with remarkable speed and precision, Leah has a proven capacity to manage multi-billion dollar budgets, and develop internal and external communication strategies.
 These abilities make her an in-demand consultant with invaluable expertise to organizations seeking exponential growth.
 She describes her ability to create calm out of chaos as a God-given gift; and everything she has accomplished is a reflection of that gifting

 Daughtry is the co-author, along with Donna Brazile, Yolanda Caraway, and Minyon Moore, of the NAACP Image Award winning For Colored Girls Who Have Considered Politics (St. Martin’s Press, 2018).
-In it the four most powerful African American women in politics share the story of their friendship and how it has changed politics in America.
+In it, four of the most powerful African American women in politics share the story of their friendship and how it has changed politics in America.

 A graduate of Dartmouth College and Wesley Theological Seminary, Daughtry is a native of Brooklyn, New York.
 From pulpits to public forums to political platforms, in her own way, Leah Daughtry is an alchemist.
-An electrifying speaker full of power and charisma, she travels the world transforming corporate teams, congregations, and communities for the better.
+An electrifying speaker full of power and charisma, she transforms corporate teams, congregations, and communities for the better.
 Beyond her amazing career, she’s also a loving aunt, dedicated mentor, and avid shoe lover.

 Download HiRes Headshot (Color)